faabiopontes/recipe-app-api/README.md

   - Useful for testing code that uses the database

 ### Writing tests

 - Import test class
   - `SimpleTestCase` - No database
   - `TestCase` - Has Database
 - Import objects to test
 - Define test class
 - Add test method
 - Setup inputs
 - Execute code to be tested
 - Check output

 ### TDD

 1. Write test for behavior expected to see in code
 2. Test fails
 3. Write code so test passes

+### Mocking

+#### What is Mocking?

+- Override or change behavior of dependencies
+- Avoid unintended side effects (for instance unexpected results from things we are not testing)
+- Isolate code being tested

+#### Why use mocking?

+- Avoid relying on external services
+  - Can't guarantee they will be available
+  - Makes tests unpredictable and inconsistent
+- Avoid unintended consequences
+  - Accidentally sending emails
+  - Overloading external services